qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog214/index.rst

-In this placement mode, point label candidates are generated following ideal cartographic placement rules, eg labels placements are priortised in the order:
+In this placement mode, point label candidates are generated following ideal cartographic placement rules, eg label placements are prioritised in the order:

 -  top right